NiteshBharadwaj/Freenet/README.md

 https://github.com/NiteshBharadwaj/CaptureActivity/
 It is simply the open source zxing application (barcode scanner) modified slightly to bundle it with our app rather than it being another standalone app

-Android SDK
+Android SDK,
-jmdns >= 3.4.1 as dependency
+jmdns >= 3.4.1,
-commons-io.jar
+commons-io.jar,
-android-support-v4.jar for back compatibility with older android versions
+android-support-v4.jar for back compatibility with older android versions.

 Eclipse with ADT plugin installed